BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ### Validate referral code

-Validate if a referral code exists in Branch system and is still valid (not expired).
-If valid, return the referral code JSONObject in the call back.
+Validate if a referral code exists in Branch system and is still valid.
+A code is vaild if:

+1. It hasn't expired.
+1. If its calculation type is uniqe, it hasn't been applied by current user.

+If valid, returns the referral code JSONObject in the call back.

 **code** _NSString*_
 : The referral code to validate